The Heat Distribution of the Underdamped Langevin Equation: Stochastic Thermodynamics of Brownian Motion

 For the Stochastic Thermodynamics of the above system, we start defining the heat exchanged between the particle and the bath.
 Following Sekimoto\cite{sekimoto2010stochastic} we have

 where the first term takes into account the energy lost by the particle to the reservoir, while the second term is the energy acquired by the particle from the same reservoir.
 The functional dependence on the stochastic variable $\vec{r}(t)$ gives a stochastic nature to the heat.
 The stochastic nature of the thermodynamic variables, such as heat, work, and entropy, is what justifies the name Stochastic Thermodynamics \cite{ryabov2015stochastic}.
 The above formula represents the heat exchange during a time interval of $t\in[0,\tau]$.
-Using the Langevin Eq.~\eref{genLa} we have
+Using the Langevin Eq.~(\ref{genLa}) we have

-Notice that $Q[\vec{r}(\tau)]$ depends on the variation of the kinetic energy, where we define $\dot{ \vec{r}}(\tau)=\vec{v}(\tau)=v_t$, $\dot {\vec{r}}(0)=\vec{v}_0$.
+Notice that $Q[\vec{r}(\tau)]$ depends on the variation of the kinetic energy, where we define $\dot{ \vec{r}}(\tau)=\vec{v}(\tau)=v_\tau$, $\dot {\vec{r}}(0)=\vec{v}_0$.
 Herein, we only deal with cases where the conservative potential is time independent $V(\vec{r},t)\rightarrow V(\vec{r})$.
 In this case, the heat becomes

-where in the second equality we define, as the variation of the internal energy of the particle.
-In the case where the potential is time dependent there is work done upon the system, which is defined as as~\cite{jarzynski2011equalities}

-as the external work done on the particle, due the external force.
-Note that \eref{equacao6} is the first law of thermodynamics.
+where in the second equality we define, as the variation of the internal energy of the particle, and $\Delta V = V(\vec{r}_\tau)-V(\vec{r}_0)$.
+Note that Eq.~(\ref{equacao6}) is the first law of thermodynamics.
 Herein, we shall concentrate in characterizing the heat, which can be expressed as changes of the internal energy, as expressed in the First Law.
 The fact the the boundary terms are also random variables yields a non-trivial contribution for the probabilities distributions.